0xapriori/Suave-research/README.md

 * Privacy-aware orderflow auction to return to users the MEV that their transactions creater.
 In this auction, searchers competw for the right to back run a user, thereby bidding up the value returned to them.
 Initially the auction assums trust in Flashbots but is private for users and searchers
 * SUAVE Chain devnet for stress testing and community experimentation

-Commentary:
+**Commentary**

-- Moving towards the Centauri release which is a devet launching in Q4 where anyone that wants to can deploy their own MEV infrastructure as smart contracts on SUave.
+Moving towards the Centauri release which is a devet launching in Q4 where anyone that wants to can deploy their own MEV infrastructure as smart contracts on SUave.
 We will share examples of what it looks like to take all of our centralized infrastructure and create them as smaert contracts on SUave using the MEVM targetting Q4 of this year

 SUAVE Andromeda